Enable Email Engagement¶

 Important

-Raw email events data is designed to capture every single interaction and can very large storage requirements and may contain fields that are not useful to your email engagement workflows.
+Raw email events data is designed to capture every single interaction and can have very large storage requirements and may contain fields that are not useful.
 Consider the volume of raw email events data you may require, and then talk with your Amperity representative before adding raw email events data to Amperity.

-Summarized email events data is subset of raw email events data that is scoped to support a specific set of email engagement workflows.
+Summarized email events data is subset of raw email events data that is scoped to support a specific set of email engagement data.

 Email events data should be summarized prior to sending that data to Amperity.
 In some use cases, you may use a custom domain table to do the summarization prior to applying semantic tags, and then apply the email summary semantic tags.